Sep 16, 2022

 Chouinard had thought about selling his company or taking it public.
 He decided not to.
 Chouinard wanted to protect his employees.

 This video is about Yamile, a young climate activist and artist who uses the power of art to communicate the urgency of climate change.

 Write Your Member Of Congress

-This website provides students an opportunity to learn how to write to Congress.
+This is a training module for students to learn how to effectively write to Congress.